chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:delete:: /carenets/{CARENET_ID}/accounts/{ACCOUNT_ID}

-   Unlink an account from a given carenet
+   Remove an account from a carenet.

    :shortname: carenet_account_delete
    :accesscontrol: A principal in full control of the carenet's record.